Skip to content

 Optional mechanical parameters can be used to enable locally undrained conditions, change some default settings or activate some stabilisation methods.
 Their use is optional.

-phantom_E, E_phandphantom_nu, nu_phare the parameters of the phantom elasticity.
-The Hypo-ISA implementation available from soilmodels.com uses a phantom linear elasticity overlying the constitutive model response of the constitutive model with \(E_{ph}=20\) kPa and \(\nu_{ph}=0.45\) (as of 22.05.2025).
-We have also included this in our implementation, but it is deactivated by default and if activated, the parameters must be specified in the input for transparency.
+• phantom_E, E_ph and phantom_nu, nu_ph are the parameters of the phantom elasticity.
+In analogy to the Hypo-ISA implementation available from soilmodels.com, a phantom linear elasticity overlying the constitutive model response of the constitutive model with \(E_{ph}=20\) kPa and \(\nu_{ph}=0.45\) is also included in our implementation.
+However, it is deactivated by default and if activated, the parameters must be specified in the input for transparency.
 We recommend turning them off by default (\(E_{ph}=0\)).
-Deviating from the original implementation from W. Fuentes, the phantom elasticity in the numgeo implementation is only active when the mean effective stress is equal to or drops below \(p_{min,ph}\).
-For more information see the Theory Manual. -

-bulk_water, Kw: Bulk modulus of pore water for locally undrained simulations (and only for those).
-Per default \(K^w=0\) F/A. To activate locally undrained conditions, \(K^w>0\) must be set by the user. -
+• bulk_water, Kw: Bulk modulus of pore water for locally undrained simulations (and only for those).
+Per default \(K^w=0\) F/A. To activate locally undrained conditions, \(K^w>0\) must be set by the user.

-min_pressure, value: Minimum mean effective stress in kPa (compression = positive).
-The default isvalue=0.01kPa. -
+• min_pressure, value: Minimum mean effective stress in kPa (compression = positive).
+The default is value=0.01 kPa.

-integrator: a flag controlling which integration method should be used to advance the stress from time \(t_0\) to time \(t=t_0 + \Delta t\). integrator=1 (default) corresponds to a Forward Euler (FE) integration scheme, with integrator=2 a Euler-Richards integration scheme with adaptive time incrementation is used.
+• integrator: a flag controlling which integration method should be used to advance the stress from time \(t_0\) to time \(t=t_0 + \Delta t\). integrator=1 corresponds to a Forward Euler (FE) integration scheme, with integrator=2 (default) a Euler-Richards integration scheme with adaptive time incrementation is used.

 State variables